coolguruji/soundcloud-mp3-downloader-api/README.md

 <b>ABOUT API:</b> <br>
 This API is free to use for everyone.
 You can also customize it's designed as per your websites theme / requirement.
-Its a free service and always will be.
-Documentation: You can access this API via Iframe or HTML link as well.
-We have documented it to give you a working demo of this API.<br>
+Its a free service and always will be. <br>

+<b>Documentation:</b><br> You can access this API via Iframe or HTML link as well.
+We have documented it to give you a working demo of
+this API.<br>

 <b>EXAMPLES: IFRAME API [Track ID]: </b><br>